sonic-net/SONiC/doc/mgmt/SONiC_OC_FDB_get_support_HLD.md

 ```

 ##### 3.6.2.2.3 show mac address-table Vlan <vlan-id>
-This Command provides the MAC entries matching the particular vlan-id present in the system.
+This command provides the MAC entries matching the particular vlan-id present in the system.
 ```
 sonic# show mac address-table Vlan 10
 -----------------------------------------------------------